 Swinoujscie (fka Swinemunde) is a major ferry port in northwestern Poland.
-The seaport is located on Baltic Sea (in Szczecin Lagoon), on the islands Usedom and Wolin.
+The seaport is located on the Baltic Sea (in Szczecin Lagoon), on the islands Usedom and Wolin.
 Swinoujscie is on Swina River's both banks (no road link across the river).
-Local transport is provided by regularly scheduled (free of charge) ferries, There are plans for building a road tunnel under the river, with scheduled completion by 2020-2021.
+Local transport is provided by regularly scheduled (free of charge) ferries.
+There are plans for building a road tunnel under the river, with scheduled completion by 2020-2021.

 There are 4 railway stations (on Wolin Island) with direct and regular connections to Szczecin.
 Since September 2008, a railway connects to Ahlbeck, linking Swinoujscie directly to Germany's railway network.
-The nearest airport (Heringsdorf, Germany) is approx 13 km (8 ml) to the west and serves mainly seasonal / tourist traffic.
-The nearest year-round airport is in Szczecin (approx 80 km / 50 ml to the southeast).
+The nearest airport (Heringsdorf, Germany) is approx 13 km (8 mi) to the west and serves mainly seasonal / tourist traffic.
+The nearest year-round airport is in Szczecin (approx 80 km / 50 mi to the southeast).

-- Ferry connections Swinoujscie to Ronne (Denmark) are offered by TT LINE and POLFERRIES - both with 1 weekly crossing (time 5 hours).
+- Ferry connections Swinoujscie to Ronne Denmark are offered by TT-LINE and POLFERRIES - both with 1 weekly crossing (time 5 hours).

 Swinoujscie cruise terminal

 The terminal offers 6 daily ferry connections Swinoujscie-Ystad and 5 Swinoujscie-Trelleborg.
-The facility has storage area and supply warehouse.
+The facility has a storage area and supply warehouse.
 This is Poland's only ferry terminal that can handle railway transports.